TuxHurt/TuxHurt/README.md

   [![Discord](https://img.shields.io/badge/Discord-TuxHurt-blue?style=flat-square)](https://discord.gg/b8PGgMHpYX)

   ## Description
-  TuxHurt is the project that aims to run Sirhurt on GNU/Linux with 0 effort.
+  TuxHurt is the project that aims to run Sirhurt on GNU/Linux with 0 effort.<br/>
+  TuxHurt-rw is a sub-project of TuxHurt which aims to keep the backend of TuxHurt tidy.<br/>
+  It follows most PEP8 rules, and the files have been compressed into one `run.py` file.<br/>
+  TuxHurt-rw also got rid of all bad practices used in the original source code.<br/>
+  This includes:
+  * Not passing a global into functions
+  * Using the `global` keyword
+  * Code in the global scope
+  * Unused imports
+  * camelCase
+  * Lack of security checks
+  * Made everything more pythonic (terenary if's, better try-except blocks, etc)

   ## Table of Contents
   * [Requirements](#requirements)